Details, Map, & FAQ’s

 What: Boat-Accessible Fireworks Show

 We organize an annual, 100% community-funded fireworks show on beautiful Lake Burton.

 Each year we send out a letter to Lake Burton homeowners requesting a small donation per family.
 We raise all the money in small donations and will never have any sponsors!

 Our rain delay policy is to delay the show up to one hour on Saturday night before postponing it until the following night.
 The setup, storage, and shooting crew issues make it impossible to go to the following Saturday night.

 Please treat the lake as a NO WAKE ZONE during the evening of the fireworks show.
 That means idle.
 There’s nothing worse than some clown plowing down the lake, creating a huge wake—NOT even towing a skier—barely able to see over the bow.
 Spare us all.

 The company Pyrotecnico, New Castle, PA is again our show producer.
 They are one of the largest producers of fireworks displays in the world.
 They are fully insured via a $10M general liability policy and have an excellent safety record.

 Our renowned fireworks show on beautiful Lake Burton, nestled in the North Georgia Mountains, has taken on a life of its own over the years.
 Stories have spread far and wide of the unique, boat-accessible 4th of July celebration.
 We couldn’t be more proud of what our generous donors on the lake have made into one of the largest fireworks shows in the state of Georgia.
 The fireworks echo throughout the surrounding mountains as viewers honk boat horns and whistle to celebrate all our nation has accomplished and continues to stand for.

 Is the Fireworks Show actually on the 4th of July?

 Not usually.
-The show is always on a Saturday night at
+The show is always on a Saturday night before or after the 4th, at